Al Barr: Personal life

 Barr is of paternal Scottish descent and maternal German descent.
 He makes German-language remarks to audiences in German-speaking countries.

 In December 2003, Barr and his wife Jessica had their first child, Strummer Barr, who was named after Joe Strummer of The Clash.

 They had their second child, a daughter, December 7, 2008, and their third child and second son on October 10, 2012.

 In February 2022 it was announced that Barr was forced to drop off of the Dropkick Murphys' 2022 St. Patrick's Day Tour and their 2022 summer tour in Europe to take care of his ailing mother, who is battling Lewy Body Dementia.
 Jesse Ahern, Mikey Rivkees of The Rumjacks, and Jen Razavi of The Bombpops assisted on vocals for certain songs in place of Barr, with Ken Casey taking over other vocal duties for Barr.
-As of October 2025, Barr has yet to rejoin the Dropkick Murphys and the band have released two albums in his absence, with Casey now taking over as full-time lead vocalist on the albums and during their live performances.
+Ken Casey has since been taking over as full-time lead vocalist on the albums and during their live performances.

 In 2023, Barr provided guest vocals on The Defiant song "Where Did Lady Liberty Go?" and on August 31, 2024, Barr made a surprise appearance during The Defiant's set where they were opening for NOFX in Brockton, MA.
 Dropkick Murphys opened for NOFX the following day; however, Barr did not join them for their set.
 In 2025, Barr made a guest appearance on Dropkick Murphys' album For the People on its song "The Vultures Circle High".

+On March 17, 2026, Barr joined Dropkick Murphys for the encores during their St. Patrick’s Day concert at the Citizens House of Blues in Boston, Massachusetts.
+Songs that Barr performed with the band included “Worker’s Song,” “The Vultures Circle High,” “Alcohol,” and “I’m Shipping Up to Boston.”
+This marked Al Barr’s first performance with Dropkick Murphys since 2022.

+In an Instagram post on June 28, 2026, Al Barr posted about his family and upcoming guest appearances on other band's albums saying he will be recording two miles away from where his mother lives.
+He also mentioned his hopes for the future with the Dropkick Murphys saying "I’m still hoping to return to @dropkickmurphys someday…But there really is no way of predicting what is going to happen with my mom."